krakenjs/makara/README.md

 The index.states might be used to populate a dropdown list of states with the key as the option tag value and the full state name as the visible text.

+To support writing the key part in natural languages other than English, all UTF-8 characters are allowed with a few exceptions needed to make the chosen syntax key=value work.
+The exceptions are:
+- No equal sign in key part (e.g. first equal sign start the value)
+- No periods in key part (used to allow keys like a.b.c)
+- No square brackets (used for subscript and key notation)
+- May not start with # (Used for comments)

+These same general restrictions apply to map key values.
+If you need to use characters that are restricted, you can do so using either of these escaping mechanisms:
+- \udddd - Like JavaScript but only handles the same characters supported by this notation in JavaScript
+- \u{dddddd} - Like JavaScript ES6 notation and handles all possible Unicode characters

+For example,
+\u2603=snowman
+would use the Unicode snowman character for the key name.

 There are some edge cases which we won't go into here but you can find the gory details at: